dankraus/padawan360/README.md

 	Sourced from [Circuits@Home](https://www.circuitsathome.com/products-page/arduino-shields).
 They've shuffled their links around.
 Find it on that link labeled "USB Host Shield 2.0 for Arduino – Assembled".
 They used to offer it assembled and unassembled but as of this writing, they just have it assembled.

 	If Amazon is your thing Sainsmart has a USB Host Shield that has been found to be compatible with Padawan360 (Prime elligble!)
-	[SainSmart USB Shield](http://www.amazon.com/SainSmart-Compatible-HOST-Shield-Arduino/dp/B006J4G000/ref=sr_1_1?ie=UTF8&qid=1420994477&sr=8-1&keywords=usb+host+shield+2.0+for+arduino). *NOTE* I've seen that some SainSmart isn't sending them with the 2x3 header pin that connects the two boards together to program it over serial (ISCP pins).
+	[SainSmart USB Shield](http://www.amazon.com/SainSmart-Compatible-HOST-Shield-Arduino/dp/B006J4G000/ref=sr_1_1?ie=UTF8&qid=1420994477&sr=8-1&keywords=usb+host+shield+2.0+for+arduino). *NOTE* I've seen that some SainSmart isn't sending them with the 2x3 headers that connects the shield to the Arduino board together.
+This connection is absolutely necessary for the Arduino to talk to the shield over serial (ISCP pins).
+It will NOT work without this connection.
 Real dumb.
-Spent a while a DroidCon trying to help someone it before realizing that was missing and it's absolutely necessary.
+The shield is basically useless without the connection.
+I spent a while a DroidCon trying to help someone it before realizing that was missing and it's absolutely necessary.
 You can grab 2x3 headers from Sparkfun for 50 cents.
 The missing headers seem to be a common issue as the Aamazon reviews are rife with that complaint.

 - ### Xbox 360 Wireless USB Receiver
 	You can probably source this from Best Buy or something local but it's available on [NewEgg here](http://www.newegg.com/Product/Product.aspx?Item=0NS-000Z-00003)